nnnsss999/llmattacks/docs/navigation-map.md

 - `pdf-extract.md` — plain text extracted from the PDF catalog
 - `glossary.md` — definitions of common terms across the catalog
 - `navigation-map.md` — this file describing all repository contents
+- `urls.md` — list of referenced URLs used for analysis

 ## original/
 Original sources of the catalog in PDF and Markdown.